Developing an Evaluation Plan

 - Resources for Dealing with the IRB Process: Sample Applications, Consent Forms, & Organizations

 Evaluators interact with a broad range of people from many political, religious, ethnic, language, and racial groups.
 Therefore, they must be responsive to cultural issues in their work.
-Frierson, Hood, Hughes, and Thomas state in The 2010 User-Friendly Guide to Project Evaluation (NSF 2010a, p.
+Frierson, Hood, Hughes, and Thomas state in the The User-Friendly Handbook to Project Evaluation (NSF 2010a, p.
 75): "Culturally responsive evaluators honor the cultural context in which an evaluation takes place by bringing needed, shared life experiences and understandings to the evaluation tasks at hand and hearing diverse voices and perspectives.
 The approach requires that evaluators critically examine culturally relevant but often neglected variables in project design and evaluation.
 In order to accomplish this task, the evaluator must have a keen awareness of the context in which the project is taking place and an understanding of how this context might influence the behavior of individuals in the project."

 The American Evaluation Association (AEA) affirms the significance of cultural competence in evaluation, stating: "To ensure recognition, accurate interpretation, and respect for diversity, evaluators should ensure that the members of the evaluation team collectively demonstrate cultural competence.
 Cultural competence is a stance taken toward culture, not a discrete status or simple mastery of particular knowledge and skills.
 A culturally competent evaluator is prepared to engage with diverse segments of communities to include cultural and contextual dimensions important to the evaluation.
 Culturally competent evaluators respect the cultures represented in the evaluation throughout the process.”
 More information from AEA on cultural competence, including essential practices on cultural competence, can be found in the American Evaluation Association Statement on Cultural Competence in Evaluation.